OpenTranslationBible/open-bible/en-GB/07.Judges/md/judges-12.md

 ## Judges 12:10

-Then Ibzan died and was buried in Bethlehem.
+Subsequently, Ibzan passed away and was laid to rest in Bethlehem.

 ## Judges 12:11